 You’re done.
 Put your cake away in the fridge for the Birthday Party the next day.
 Decorate or do not decorate the outside of it at your own choice.

 Take a deep breath and cut into the easy rainbow cake during the birthday party the next day.

-So again, the red, yellow, blue and purple layers are cake, the orange and green layers are icing/frosting.
+The orange and green layers are icing/frosting.
 Still a great rainbow effect!

 FOR THOSE WITH A PEANUT ALLERGY

 On a food coloring note, I also made up a batch of rainbow cupcakes for a friend of my daughters who has a peanut allergy and can’t eat anything made with the Wilton Gel products (as the current ones state there may come in contact with peanuts) so I used the regular Club House Food Coloring ones for these.
 Of course in the chaos I forgot to take a photo of the finished cupcakes the day of the party.

 But I just wanted to show you what the colors would look like if you went this route vs using the gel colors.

 A lot more pastel vs the gels.
 I know they make a Neon version of the Club House ones but I haven’t tested those out yet.